 We aim to generate materials that help each player in the broader ecosystem accelerate the requisite knowledge and support for the work of grassroots economic organizing.
 Ultimately, the project’s outputs will support the broader ecosystem of democratized power and wealth such that communities of color and other marginalized communities have a say in the financial activities that affect them.

 We are conducting a taxonomy of grassroots-led initiatives and want to gather the experiences of practitioners engaging in such projects.
 If you are involved with or know of models that place communities at the center of asset ownership (e.g. cooperatives, community land trusts), capital vehicles (e.g. community loan funds, committee that works with local banks), or other forms of economic development (e.g. technical assistance providers, community-oriented accelerators), we want to hear from you!

-This collaborative project is an opportunity to share experiences, co-develop strategies that can onboard aligned philanthropic and investment capital into initiatives like your own, and help develop the national ecosystem of grassroots-led projects.
+This collaborative project is an opportunity to share experiences, co-develop strategies that can onboard aligned philanthropic and investment capital, and help develop the national ecosystem of grassroots-led projects.
 We are ultimately seeking to lift up the work of those leveraging community assets for a more racially and economically just world, and make sure that it is properly scaled and replicated.

-Do you work to democratize capital, ownership of land and business, and decision-making around finance in your community?
+Do you work to democratize capital, decision-making around finance, and ownership of land, business, and other assets in your community?
 Are you a provider of capital looking to support grassroots projects that lead to equitable outcomes?
 Reach out at email@example.com to learn more about this project and get involved.